14 Danger Zone

 14.2.1 What if I just tweak this…

 From traditional statistical models to deep learning, the more you know about the underlying modeling process, the more apt you are to tweak some aspect of the model to try and improve performance.
 When you start thinking about changing optimizer options, link/activation functions, learning rates, etc., you can easily get lost in the weeds.
 This would be okay if you knew ahead of time it would make a big difference.
-However, in many, or maybe even most cases, this sort of tweaking doesn’t improve model results, or there are ways to not have to make the choice in the first place.
-More to the point, if this sort of estimation parameter tweaking does make a notable difference, that probably means you have a bigger problem with your model architecture or data.
+However, in many, or maybe even most cases, this sort of tweaking doesn’t improve model results by much, or there are ways to not have to make the choice in the first place such as through hyperparameter tuning (Section 9.7).
+More to the point, if this sort of ‘by-hand’ parameter tweaking does make a notable difference, that may suggest that you have a bigger problem with your model architecture or data.

 14.2.2 Everything is fine